 Subsequent to receiving funding, the recipient will be asked to submit brief progress and final reports using our online form.

 Failure to provide updates precludes the researcher from further participation in this grant opportunity.
-If a recipient receives any further funding or papers are published as a result of this grant, then this information should be shared with the Office of the Provost and Dean of Faculties via email to email@example.com regarding “Formative Education Grant Update.”
+If a recipient receives any further funding, or papers are published as a result of this grant, then this information should be shared with the Office of the Provost and Dean of Faculties via email to email@example.com, citing “Formative Education Grant Update.”

 All full-time, tenure-track and non-tenure track faculty are eligible for this grant – and participation is encouraged by all.
-Rank is not a criterion during review of applications.
+Rank is not a criterion.

 Faculty who have a balance in their start-up packages greater than $30,000 are excluded from applying.